2017 IEEE/IFR Invention & Entrepreneurship Award - Application Deadline 28 February!

 - current and future impact on and relevance to industry

-Applications for the IERA Award must be submitted no later than 15 March 2016.
+DON'T MISS THE DEADLINE!
+Applications for the IERA Award must be submitted no later than 28 February 2017.

 Applications should not exceed a maximum length of 5 pages.
 Product descriptions and public relation material will not be accepted as an application.
 References and links to online material are permitted.